Decaf Digest

 Is Methylene Chloride decaffeination safe?

-In coffee, the FDA allows coffee decaffeinated with methylene chloride to contain trace amounts of the substance of up to 10 parts per million, or 0.001%.
+In coffee, the FDA allows coffee decaffeinated with Methylene Chloride to contain trace amounts of the substance of up to 10 parts per million, or 0.001%.

 What brands are saying